Wang Thong subdistrict: Geography

 The topography of Wang Thong subdistrict is flat plains and is located in the lower northern part of Thailand.
 There are mountains in the northern part of the subdistrict, such as Khao Samo Khlaeng and Khao Fa.
 The subdistrict is bordered to the north by Samo Khae and Don Thong subdistricts, Mueang Phitsanulok district, to the east by Chaiyanam and Din Thong subdistricts, Wang Thong district, to the south by Wang Phikun subdistrict, Wang Thong district and to the west by Samo Khae subdistrict.
 The Wang Thong River (Khek River) is the main river flowing through the subdistrict.
 Bueng Rachanok is a popular tourist destination.
 The subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.

 Administration

-Central government
+Provincial government

-The administration of Wang Thong subdistrict is responsible for an area that covers 58 sqkm and consists of fifteen administrative villages, as of 2022: 17,952 people.
+The administration of Wang Thong subdistrict is responsible for an area that covers 58 sqkm and consists of fifteen administrative villages, as of 2025: 17,974 people from 8,232 families.